-All Core II Exams are take-home exams to evaluate YOUR (not somebody else's) understanding.
+All Core II Examinations are take-home examinations to evaluate YOUR (not somebody else's) understanding.
 You will have ~7 days to complete each one.
-All exam questions will be largely essay-style questions that aim to push your understanding by integrating your newly learned information into novel settings.
-Hence, the answers to the exam questions will not be available in any resource.
+All examination questions will be largely essay/problem-solving-style questions that aim to push your understanding by integrating your newly learned information into novel settings.
+Hence, the answers to the questions will not be readily available in any single resource.
 During each exam period, you are welcome to utilize any "print" resource including your notes, textbooks, review articles, original papers, websites, and the like, as well as the lecture videos.
-However, you are not permitted to discuss any exam questions or answers with any person, either verbally or via written/typed media until after each exam period has ended.
+Please note that discussing exam questions or answers with any individuals, either verbally or through written or typed communication, is expressly prohibited until the end of each examination period.
+'Artificial intelligence' resources do not qualify as 'individuals'; however, they are unlikely to provide useful assistance for our examinations.
+It's crucial to understand that while some AI-generated responses may appear correct, others could be amusingly inaccurate.
+As a result, you may find that discerning the validity of AI-generated answers could require more time than effectively studying the material initially.
 Additional instructions will appear on the first page of each exam.
 Please do follow the instructions carefully.
 The previous year's exam questions and exemplar answers are posted on the course website.
 Please note, however, the instructors may change the examination question styles.